 A listing of campus and community events of interest to MTSU writers.

-- Poet's Corner featuring Allison Boyd at the Scarritt Benett Center, Fondren Hall, Nashville.
-Thursday, December 21, 7-8 pm.
+- Poet's Corner featuring Amie Whittemore.
+Scarritt Bennett Center, Fondren Hall (2nd floor), Nashville.
+April 26, 7-8 pm.
 Free and open to the public.

 To have your event added to this page, contact Dr. Claudia Barnett.

 Outrageous Fortune, the country's first nationwide literary online magazine for and by undergraduates, is currently accepting submissions in all genres (including digital files such as video-recorded spoken word).
 Submissions are on a rolling basis, but the deadline for the spring 2018 issue is April 8.

 The Fourth Annual Bill Hallberg Award in Creative Writing: This year the award of $150 will be given for excellence in Creative Nonfiction.
 This award is open to undergraduates at colleges and universities in NC, SC, VA, and TN.
 Submissions should include one double-spaced essay, no more than 10 pages, in 12-point font.
 A reading of the winning essay will be held on September 25 at East Carolina University.
 Send entries to Christy Hallberg.
 Deadline April 30.

 The University of Nebraska-Lincoln has posted a useful guide to undergraduate journals in art and literature.